TL;DR:

 Now that you know how to do it, what about doing it with a discount?

 Google Voice is a free calling service that’s been available since 2009, offering both personal and business calling features.
+It’s often the first free calling app for laptop users inside the Google ecosystem.

 Best for: Startups and small businesses based in the US